Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Introduction

 \section{Introduction}

-Singing voice detection is the task to identify the given mix audio signal frames which are vocal contained.
-Inspired by the idea that the automatic identification of the segments of a song containing vocals would be a helpful tool in music content processing research and related applications.
-In the domain of music information retrieval (MIR), singing voice detection is often treated as a pre-process to identify the vocal segments in the original mixed audio signal which can be exploited in many research topics, such as singer identification \cite{b22}, singing voice separation \cite{b01}, singing voice melody transcription \cite{b02}, query by humming \cite{b03}, lyrics transcription \cite{b04}, etc.
+The purpose of singing voice detection task is to identify the part of the vocals in a given song.
+In the domain of music information retrieval (MIR), singing voice detection is often regarded as a pre-processing method to identify the vocal segments in the original mixed audio signal which can be exploited in many research topics, such as singer identification \cite{b22,zhang2021singer}, melody transcription \cite{b02}, query by humming \cite{b03}, lyrics transcription \cite{b04}, etc.

-In the process of singing voice detection, pattern recognition system based on acoustic features computed from the audio sound mixture can be considered as the standard solution.
-A significant effort has been put into its improvement by considering different acoustic features and machine learning techniques.
-In the work of \cite{b05,b06,b07,b08,b09,b10,b11,b12} several methods based on machine learning had been proposed and applied to identify the singing voice segments in a song.
-Results indicate that it seems rather awkward to surpass certain performance bound by variations on this approach.

-For this reason, a novel way of addressing the singing voice detection problem was proposed, that involves the separation of harmonic sound sources from the polyphonic audio mixture.
-This is based on the hypothesis that the sounds could be better characterized after being separated, which would provide an improved classification.
-Now there are several singing voice separation methods, such as \cite{b13,b14,b15,b16,b17,b18} devised for analyzing non-stationary harmonic sound sources such as the singing voice.
-Within the music less or clean vocal audio, the singing voice detection is nearly the same as the vocal activity detection in speech.
-Distinguishing of vocal and silence is much easier than that of vocal and the mixed music signal.

-Thanks to the continuous development of machine learning and deep learning, there are currently a large number of classifiers available for singing voice detection.
-Considering the temporal continuity of vocals and silence or noise in a mix audio signal, a time-varying recurrent neural network (RNN) can be easily considered.
-In this work the basic classifier and the deep models were compared to find the best classifier for the singing voice detection system.

-Given the prediction that frame series results may have anomaly points, the post-process of filtering is also needed to improve the singing voice detection system.
-In the practical application, due to the continuity of music, when finding a very short no-singing voice fragment in continuous singing voice, that novelty fragment was often regarded as the singing voice.
-Such as the work in \cite{b19}, a simple smooth filter during 0.5 second to 1 second was added as the post-process.
+In the early years, researches had been focused on feature engineering.
+In \cite{rocamora2007comparing}, a feature set consisting of fluctogram, spectral flatness, spectral contraction and vocal variance, is chosen in order to distinguish the singing voice from highly harmonic instruments.
+But the identification result based on traditional techniques can hardly be considered ideal.
+As deep learning is successfully applied in feature representation and classification, better performance can be achieved.
+In \cite{kum2019joint}, Kum et al. used the multi-task learning method to detect and classify the singing voice jointly.
+In \cite{hou2020transfer}, better performance is achieved by transferring knowledge learned from a speech activity detection dataset.